 1. Basic Seat 2.
 Flag (No deduction for arm raised after leg within 3 strides) No return to seat astride 3.
 Free Kneel (arms raised) 4.
 Swing forward (legs may be open or closed) 5.
-Leg Changes to the count of four canter strides, with simple dismount to the inside in canter (scored with leg changes).
+Leg Changes to the count of ~~a minimum of~~ four canter strides, with simple dismount to the inside in canter (scored with leg changes).